robak86/hardwired/README.md

 - [x] Suitable for backend servers
 - [ ] Fast [TODO: measure it]
 - [x] Allows writing code which is not coupled to DI solution
+- [ ] Leverages structural typing (why? what is the relation to dependency inversion principle)

 The library consists of two main components
 - Module